 How does conveyancing in Whitland differ for newly converted properties?

-Most buyers of new build or newly converted property in Whitland approach us having been asked by the developer to sign contracts and commit to the purchase even before the residence is ready to move into.
-This is because new home sellers in Whitland tend to buy the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Whitland come to us having been asked by the seller to sign contracts and commit to the purchase even before the residence is completed.
+This is because builders in Whitland tend to purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Whitland or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Whitland or who has acted in the same development.

-Whitland Conveyancing for Leasehold Flats - Examples of Queries before Purchasing
+Whitland Leasehold Conveyancing - Examples of Queries Prior to Purchasing